mark-archer/peerstack-example/README.md

 - Observe the other device receives the ping and sends back `pong`

 Automatic device discovery
-- Reload the page on both devices to disconnect from the network and clear state
+- Reload both pages to disconnect from the network and clear state
 - Click `connect to network` on the first device
 - Copy the `User Id` and `Secret Key` from the first device to the second device
 - Click `connect to network` on the second device